HackAnshul/ram_uvm_example/README.md

-Testbench for *dual port ram* as an example to learn UVM
+> To make a basic testbench environment using UVM tools for dual port ram